m4ttsch/omscs-notes-notes/machine-learning-trading/reading-plotting-stock-data.md

 We want to include data that changes frequently; otherwise, we are wasting space including redundant data.
 Of the options given, both "date/time" and "price of the stock" are good fits.
 The other data points are either static or change relatively infrequently.

 ## Real Stock Data
-Let’s take a look at real stock data, presented in the following CSV.
+Let's take a look at real stock data, presented in the following CSV.

 ![](https://assets.omscs.io/C130E72B-C33B-4754-A070-17F77EF8BA4F.png)